smattymatty/mathew-storm-site/writing_content/philosophy/humanist-absurdism.md

 She writes 62.
 Adds a note: "Come to office hours.
 We can fix this."

 The student may never come.
-Probably won't.
 The teacher knows this.
 The door stays open regardless.

+This is Humanist Absurdism in action - not grand resistance but the quiet insistence on remaining human within systems designed to process humans.

 ## IV.
 The Paradox